hpreston/netbox-to-ise/README.md

     username: false
     # If no password is provided or if it is false, an ENV of ISE_PASS will be looked for
     password: false
+    # ISE version you are using.
+If no version is provided in the datafile, an ENV of ISE_VERSION will be looked for.
+See README for possible version options to use.
+Defaults to 'legacy' if not specified
+    version: legacy
   # The underlying functions within netbox2ise have debug outputs that display data.
 Set to True to display these
   debug: false